codewarlocks/stm32f7-Pedalboard/README.md

 ### Software parts

 - GUI: Manages the UI, controlling the rendering of knobs, LEDs, and buttons.
-UI elements' positions are based on the 480×272 display resolution.
+UI element's positions are based on the 480×272 display resolution.
 - Effects: All effects code files are on the same directory and are explained in the [document](https://drive.google.com/file/d/16MncO3Z1pbzFfrqieCRYZ0KL5QBh5DHn/view?usp=sharing) with equations and diagrams.
 - Finite-state machine: Renders the UI, applies effects to audio buffers, and records audio based on the state value.